nikolai-sh/magic_link_url/README.md

 Django application in which the logging system is implemented using magic link url.

-For an explanation of the implementation of this application, see DOCS.txt.
+For an explanation of the implementation of this application, see DOCS.md.

 You can test this application at: https://test-magic-link-url.herokuapp.com/